Your Waco, TX, Dog Bite Lawyers

 Dog bites and attacks might be more common than you think.
 In fact, over the past decade, there have been more fatal dog attacks in Texas than anywhere else in the nation.
 Even when dog bites aren’t fatal, they can still leave victims struggling with painful and debilitating injuries.
 This is particularly true when children are involved.
 Fortunately, in Texas, dog owners can be held responsible for harm caused by their pets.

 Have you or someone you love been injured because of a dog bite in Waco?
-Don’t hesitate to contact the experienced personal injury lawyers at Lorenz & Lorenz, LLP for help.
+Don’t hesitate to contact the experienced personal injury lawyers at Lorenz & Lorenz, PLLC for help.
 Our attorneys have been holding dog bite victims across the state for more than 18 years.
 We understand how serious a dog bite injury can be, and we’ll fight to get you the money you deserve.

 We offer a free consultation for all injured clients, so call our Waco law office today to schedule yours.
 We’ll review your case, explain your rights, and answer any questions you might have.